Skip to main content

 Child 2 (12 years old) (50% s/2,700) 1,350 Child 2 (12 years old) (50% s/2,700) 1,350

-Minimum total for descendants 2,550 Minimum total for descendants 2,550
+Minimum total by descendants 2.550 Minimum total by descendants 2.550

 Notes to the example:

-(1) The youngest child is required to file a personal income tax return based on the income obtained during the year (income from movable capital subject to non-exempt withholding for an amount greater than 1,600 euros per year).
+(1) The minor child is required to file a IRPF return based on the income obtained in the year (income from movable capital subject to non-exempt withholding for an amount greater than 1,600 euros per year).

-When the father and mother choose to pay taxes individually, the minor child must also file their own individual personal income tax return .
-Furthermore, when submitting an individual income tax return Personal Income Tax with income exceeding 1,800 euros, it will not entitle any of your parents to apply the minimum for descendants in their respective returns.
+If the father and mother choose to pay taxes individually, the minor child must also file his or her own individual IRPF .
+Furthermore, by filing an individual IRPF declaration with income exceeding 1,800 euros, neither of your parents will be entitled to apply the minimum for descendants in their respective declarations.

 It should be noted that in the individual declaration of the youngest child (child 3), the amount of 5,550 euros must appear as the taxpayer's minimum.
-(Return state minimum) (Return regional minimum)
+(Return to state minimum) (Return to regional minimum)

-(2) Since there is no marital bond between the parents, the family unit can be formed, at their choice, by the father or mother with the two minor children (children 2 and 3), without it being possible, for tax purposes, for both parents with the aforementioned children form a single family unit.
+(2) Since there is no marital bond between the parents, the family unit may be formed, at their choice, by the father or the mother with the two minor children (children 2 and 3), without it being possible, for tax purposes, for both parents with the aforementioned children to form a single family unit.

-The Minimum taxpayer applicable in the joint taxation of the father or mother with the minor children is the general one of 5,550 euros per year.
+The minimum taxpayer tax applicable to joint taxation by a father or mother with minor children is the general amount of 5,550 euros per year.

-Likewise, when the father and mother live together with the children who are part of the family unit, the reduction in the tax base of 2,150 euros per year referred to in article 84 of the Personal Income Tax Law is not applicable. ##1##.
-See, in this regard, Chapter 13 above, which discusses the reductions in the general tax base and of savings .
+Likewise, since the father and mother live with the children who are part of the family unit, the reduction of the taxable base of 2,150 euros per year referred to in article 84 of the Personal Income Tax Law is not applicable.
+See, in this regard, Chapter 13 above, which discusses the reductions in the general tax base and savings .

-For its part, in the case of joint taxation of the father or mother with the minor children (children 2 and 3), the minimum for descendants must be distributed equally between the parents with whom the descendants who do not have higher incomes live. to 1,800 euros, even if one of them pays joint taxes with the children.
-This is the reason why the minimum for descendants corresponding to the youngest child (child 3), with income greater than 1,800 euros, corresponds entirely to the father or mother with whom they are taxed jointly.
-Consequently, the other parent will not have the right to apply the Minimum for descendants for said child.
+In the case of joint taxation of the father or mother with minor children (children 2 and 3), the minimum for descendants must be distributed equally between the parents with whom the descendants live and who do not have incomes exceeding 1,800 euros, even if one of them pays taxes jointly with the children.
+This is the reason why the minimum for descendants corresponding to the youngest child (child 3), with income exceeding 1,800 euros, corresponds entirely to the father or mother with whom he or she pays taxes jointly.
+Consequently, the other parent will not be entitled to apply the Minimum for descendants for said child.

-The Minimum for descendants corresponding to child 1, who, being of legal age, is not part of the family unit, also corresponds to both parents in equal shares.
+The Minimum for descendants corresponding to child 1, who, being of legal age, is not part of the family unit, also corresponds to both parents in equal parts.
 (Back)

-(3) The other parent in their individual declaration only has the right to apply half of the minimum for descendants corresponding to children 1. and 2, as none of them have incomes greater than 1,800 euros.
+(3) The other parent in his/her individual declaration is only entitled to apply half of the minimum for descendants corresponding to the 1st child. and 2, since none of them have income greater than 1,800 euros.
 (Back)